Grand Duchy of Finland: Crimean War and 1860s–1870s

 In 1863, Alexander called the Diet and passed laws regarding infrastructure and currency.
 Alexander came to favor the Finnish working class over the Swedish elite, due to Swedish propaganda during the Crimean War urging revolt against the Russians.
-Alexander.
 The education laws pushed through and the first secondary schools instructed in Finnish began in the 1870s.
 The power of the Diet was also expanded in 1869, as it allowed the Diet more power and the ability to initiate various legislation; the act also called the tsar to call upon the Diet every five years.
 An act passed regarding religion was also passed in 1869 which prevented the power of the state over the church.
 Moreover, Finland also received its own monetary system, the Finnish markka, and its own army.

 The Bank of Finland in Helsinki.

-The establishment of the Finnish markka was a significant event because Swedish thalers and Russian rubles circulated in Finland's economy, which confused Finland's economy.
-A savings bank operated in Finland from 1822, but it was aimed only at poor consumers.
-Savings banks existed only in Turku and Helsinki, because the markets in those cities were large enough.

-Financial legislation was created in Finland, enabling the establishment of commercial banks.
-The purpose of commercial banks was to finance companies and industry.
-At the same time, the Mortgage Society was founded, focusing on agricultural financing.

-Between 1762 and 1864, 62 limited companies were established in Finland, but there was no limited company law before that.
-A new limited liability law came into effect in 1864, which encouraged the establishment of new companies.
-Indeed, 1095 limited liability companies were founded in Finland between 1865 and 1896.
-For example, Stockmann was founded in 1862, but it only became a limited company in 1902."

-Alexander II approved the proposals of the Finnish estates' diet, which developed Finland's financial markets, trade, and industry.

 Alexander II granted permission for the founding of Handelsgillet i Helsingfors and the Finnish Club of Helsinki.
 The Tsar supported the construction of the Alexander Theatre and the establishment of the Finnish National Theatre.

 Statue of Alexander II at the Senate Square in Helsinki was built to commemorate his re-establishment of the Diet of Finland in 1863.

-Alexander II died as a result of a terrorist attack in Saint Petersburg in 1881.
-The Finnish Diet convened in 1882 and decided to commemorate the late Tsar.
-A nationwide citizens' fundraising campaign was launched in Finland in 1884, collecting 240,000 marks from private individuals.
-In total, the campaign raised 280,000 marks.
-The Diet of 1884 resolved to erect a statue in the centre of Senate Square.
-The project received the approval of the Helsinki City Council.
-A design competition for the statue was organised, won by Walter Runeberg and Johannes Takanen.
-The statue was completed in 1894.
-The erection of the monument was a sign that Alexander II was a well-regarded Tsar, seen as favourable towards Finland's development.